brettshumaker/daylightcalendar/ICLOUD_SETUP_GUIDE.md

    - Select photos to add
    - Tap **Done**

+**Note:**
-**Note:** All invited family members can add photos to this shared album from their devices!
+- All invited family members can add photos to this shared album from their devices!
+- The album **MUST** be shared with at least one person to work with icloudpd
+- Regular (non-shared) albums will appear in the browse list but won't sync any photos

 ### 2. Configure Daylight Calendar